Statue of Lenin (Seattle)

 Statue in Seattle, Washington, U.S.

 The Statue of Lenin is a 16 ft bronze statue of Russian communist revolutionary Vladimir Lenin in the Fremont neighborhood of Seattle, Washington, United States.
 It was created by Bulgarian-born Slovak sculptor Emil Venkov and initially put on display in the Czechoslovak Socialist Republic in 1988, the year before the Velvet Revolution.
 After the revolutions of 1989 and dissolution of the Soviet Union, a wave of de-Leninization in Eastern Europe brought about the fall of many monuments in the former Soviet sphere.
 In 1993, the statue was bought by an American who had found it lying in a scrapyard.
 He brought it home with him to Washington State but died before he could carry out his plans to formally display it.

-Since 1995, the statue has been held in private trust and installed on a prominent street corner in Fremont, where it occupies a complex space between public visibility and private ownership.
-Over the years it has become a local landmark and a recurring site of performance, frequently being decorated, defaced, or otherwise reinterpreted by residents.
-The statue has generated sustained controversy, reflecting broader debates about the display of politically charged symbols.
-Critics have alternately described it as an example of communist chic or as a failure to engage seriously with the historical meanings of Leninism and communism, while others have compared its continued presence to discussions surrounding the removal of Confederate monuments and memorials.
+Since 1995, the statue has been held in trust waiting for a buyer, and has stood on display on a prominent street corner in Fremont.
+It has become a local landmark, frequently being either decorated or vandalized.
+The statue has sparked political controversy, including criticism for being communist chic and not taking the historic meaning of Leninism and communism seriously (or taking it too seriously), or by comparing the purported acceptance of such a charged political symbol to the removal of Confederate monuments and memorials.
+Much of the debate ignores the statue's private ownership and installation on private property, with the public and government having virtually no say in the matter.

 Commission and construction

 Vladimir Lenin, the subject of the sculpture.

 The statue was constructed by Bulgarian-born Slovak sculptor Emil Venkov (1937–2017) under a 1981 commission from the Communist Party of Czechoslovakia.
 While following the bounds of his commission, Venkov intended to express his vision of Lenin as a violent revolutionary, in contrast to the traditional portrayals of Lenin as a philosopher and educator.
-According to freemont.com, "it is believed to be the only representation portraying Lenin surrounded by guns and flames instead of holding a book or waving his hat."
+According to fremont.com, "it is believed to be the only representation portraying Lenin surrounded by guns and flames instead of holding a book or waving his hat."